5.5.1 Pressures on wild fish stocks and threats to marine ecosystems

 - Aquaculture production increased from 36.8 million tonnes in 2002 to 66.6 million tonnes in 2012.

-- However China somewhat skews the figures significantly accounting for about 50% of the world’s aquatic production and consumption.
+- However, China skews the figures significantly accounting for about 50% of the world’s aquatic production and consumption.
 China is also the world’s largest exporter of farmed fish.

-In the last 20 years there has been significant increase in aquaculture production and consumption on a global scale, although China represents over 60% of global production, much of its consumption, and is the largest exporter of farmed fish.
+In the last 20 years there has been significant increase in aquaculture production and consumption on a global scale.
+Although China represents over 60% of global production, and much of it is consumed there, it is also the largest exporter of farmed fish.
 The sustainability of aquaculture, and by extension wild fish stocks, is therefore greatly influenced by China.

-The next slide looks at this relationship in more detail and looks at what is needed to ensure sustainable wild fish stocks.
+The next section looks at this relationship in more detail and looks at what is needed to ensure sustainable wild fish stocks.

 Aquaculture and its environmental impacts